inspec/inspec/docs/inputs.md

 ## Configuring Inputs in Profile Metadata

-Each profile has a metadata file at the top level, `inspec.yml`.
+Each Chef InSpec profile has a metadata file at the top level named `inspec.yml`.
 In that file, you may add a section for Inputs.
 You may define inputs there, clearly setting options including values, type checking, and whether the input is required.

 ```yaml
 name: my_profile